Serving on the Apra Board of Directors

 - Directors on the Apra Board serve a three-year term.

 - Board participation requires time to prepare for, travel to and attend meetings.

-- The Apra Board usually meets in person three times a year, typically in February in Chicago, July at Prospect Development and in November at the Fall Symposium; also conference calls are scheduled 3-4 times annually.
+- The Apra Board usually meets in person three times a year, typically in February in Chicago, July or August at Prospect Development and in November at a to-be-determined location; also conference calls are scheduled 3-4 times annually.

 - Directors will have assignments as committee members, board liaisons and as task force members throughout the year.

 - Frequent communications with Apra members, board members and staff.

 - Board Members will be reimbursed for reasonable and necessary travel expenses by the association, including hotel room and tax, ground transportation, meals and coach air travel or mileage reimbursement to/from the Board meetings.